Flasking Definitions & Vocabulary

 Protocorm: A tuberous mass of cells that is the embryonic form of orchids.
 The stage befor leaves begin to form.

-Ploidy: This the number of sets of chromosomes in the nucleus of a cell.
+Ploidy (Treated/Untreated): This is the number of sets of chromosomes in the nucleus of a cell.
 Crosses that have been marked on my website as "treated for ploidy" have been treated chemically at the protocorm stage with a chemical known to change the chromosome count in the hope of getting tetraploid (4N) plants.
 See a more complete explanation on my page Ploidy.

 Mostly Species / Orchids and Flasks | Santa Rosa, CA 95407